TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/007 Primary keys and constructors.md

 # Define Primary Keys and Constructors

-As mentioned on a previous slide, you hopefully get an error about an entity missing a primary key.\
+As mentioned on a previous slide, you hopefully get an error about an entity missing a primary key, or a suitable constructor.\
 All entities must have a primary key defined.
 And all entities must have a constructor, which EFC can use.\
 Initially you will just set this up on your aggregates, until EFC does not complain.